SoftDev4Research/4OSS-lesson/_episodes/03-use-license.md

 > ### Note: Dual License
 >
-> Some software that have comercial potential adopt a dual license model.
+> Some software that have commercial potential adopt a dual license model.
 They have a version of the code under the GNU General Public License that is freely available to everyone, but they also offer a proprietary version of the code in exchange of some cash.
 If you decide to adopt this business model, you must be very careful to correctly collect copyright transfer from all contributors to you.
+{: .callout}

+> ### Note: License conflicts and Relicensing
+>
+> Given the complexity of software and the multitude of dependencies that occur, it's quite possible to encounter a situation where the software licenses of some of the dependencies are incompatible to each other (i.e. there exist License conflicts).
+This creates a strong issue, especially when building software in the Open Science community, as these requirements can make it impossible to combine source code or content of several software works to create a new combined one.
+In order to move forward in these cases, the offending components need to be relicensed to a more compatible License.
 {: .callout}

 In principle, you can create your own bespoke licence, it's your right.
 However, we strongly discourage it, unless you have appropriate legal background.
 You are helping the users to understand the licence over your code or data by adopting an existing, widely described licence which better suits with your creation.
 So, users do not have to analyze the legal details of the licence to understand it.